django/asgiref/specs/lifespan.rst

 **Version**: 2.0 (2019-03-20)

 The Lifespan ASGI sub-specification outlines how to communicate lifespan events such as startup and shutdown within ASGI.
-The lifespan being referred to is that of main event loop.
+This refers to the lifespan of the main event loop.
 In a multi-process environment there will be lifespan events in each process.

-The lifespan messages allow for a application to initialise and shutdown in the context of a running event loop.
+The lifespan messages allow for an application to initialise and shutdown in the context of a running event loop.
 An example of this would be creating a connection pool and subsequently closing the connection pool to release the connections.